GochoMugo/node-show-deps/README.md

     -i, --input [file]       which JSON File to read from -o, --output [file]      where to write to
-    -t, --table [shorthand]  which kind of table --tables                 what kind of tables are there -v, --verbose            do print output
+    -t, --table [shorthand]  which kind of table
+    -a, --tables             what kind of tables are there -v, --verbose            do print output
     -d, --debug              show debug information
 ```